klauer/epics-sumo-mirror/doc/reference-sumo.rst

 created according to the :term:`modulespecs`.
 Your modulespecifications must be *complete* and *exact* meaning that all :term:`dependencies` are included and all :term:`modules` are specified with exactly a single :term:`version`.
-Use command "try" in order to create :term:`module` specifications that can be used with command "new".
+Use command "build try" in order to create :term:`module` specifications that can be used with command "build new".
 This command calls "make" and, after successful completion, sets the state of the :term:`build` to "testing".
 If you want to skip this step, use option ``--no-make``.
 In order to provide arbitrary options to make use option ``--makeflags``.

 build remake BUILDTAG
 :::::::::::::::::::::